lenon23/SimpleLang/README.md

 # This is a comment
 say "This runs"

-set x to 10    # Inline comment
+set x to 10    # Comments are ignored after code

 # Comments can explain your code
 # Multiple lines of comments